LinkClinton/rainbow/readme.md

 # rainbow

-Rainbow is the core of physical based rendering renderer.
+Rainbow is the core of [rainbow-renderer](https://github.com/LinkClinton/rainbow-renderer)

-This core is under construction now.